Contact Sales

 This is why a patient engagement model is a good idea; to ensure that the processes or programs are in place to better train staff which in turn then avoids any roadblocks for patient engagement.
 One such example is with NHS England, who has a patient engagement framework which revolves around three tiers of engagement; information, involvement, or partnership.

-A patient taking a survey with a clinician.
+A patient filling out a form with a doctor.

 Importance of patient engagement